-on the treatment of degenerative and functional mitral valve disease causing mitral regurgitation.
+on the treatment of degenerative mitral valve disease causing mitral regurgitation.

-is the percutaneous treatment of mitral regurgitation with novel medical devices that respect the proven principles of mitral valve surgery, both mitral valve repair and replacement.
+is the percutaneous treatment of degenerative mitral regurgitation with a novel medical device that respect the proven principles of mitral valve surgery.

 Who We are